jahtx/jameshernandez.net/markdown-port/military/index.md

 ---
 date: '2024-01-02'
-title: 'Promotions Board for Military Organization'
+title: 'Promotions Board for Military Branch'
 tags: ['design', 'ux', 'wireframes', 'main']
 slug: military
 featuredImage: military.jpg
 author: James A. Hernandez
 status: portfolio
 showTOC: false
-description: 'Revamped a promotions application from legacy tech by replicating features and adding new requirements as specified by a promotions board.
+description: 'This effort revamped a promotions application from legacy tech by replicating features and adding new requirements as specified by a promotions board.
 Applied a complete User Experience process in a SCRUM environment.'
 ---

 import H2ThemeWrapper from 'wrappers/H2ThemeWrapper';